Bahaa29/IntertSales/README.md

 # World Intertnet Sales
 ## Overview

-This an End to End project about world internet sales the data is AdventureWorks ,download it and start from read the requirment then full the use cases and start work with the data and the last step is try to have insight from the data and built the final report
+This an End to End project about internet sales,this data is AdventureWorks ,i download it and start read the requirment then full the use cases and start work with the data to make it fit for what i need and the last step is try to have insight from the data and built the final report

 ## Data Source